kubevirt/cluster-network-addons-operator/README.md

 string format.
 Additionally the following checks are done at validation:
 - caRotateInterval >= caOverlapInterval && caRotateInterval >= certRotateInterval && certRotateInterval >= certOverlapInterval

-This parameters are consumed by Kubemacpool and Kubernetes-nmstate components.
+This parameters are consumed by Kubemacpool component.

 ## Placement Configuration